-After college I opened a shop in Greenwich Village called Designpoint where I sold abstract needlepoint canvases.
-Presently, my art is featured on upscale souvenirs sold nationally to airports and gift shops through my company Fifth Avenue Manufacturers.
-When I am developing graphics for my souvenir company I am looking out into the world at landmarks and specific icons for inspiration, and the work is representational.
-When I am painting for myself the imagery comes from within and is completely abstract focusing on line, texture, shapes and her love of brilliant color.
+After college she opened a shop in Greenwich Village called Designpoint where she sold abstract needlepoint canvases.
+Presently, her art is featured on upscale souvenirs sold nationally to airports and gift shops through her company Fifth Avenue Manufacturers.
+When she is developing graphics for her souvenir company she is looking out into the world at landmarks and specific icons for inspiration, and the work is representational.
+When she is painting for herself the imagery comes from within and is completely abstract focusing on line, texture, shapes and her love of brilliant color.